funkyheatmap/funkyheatmap/paper/paper.md

 In order to produce a `{funkyheatmap}` visualisation, you need to provide the data in the form of a dataframe, which also must contain a column named `id`.
 If you provide no other information, a basic visualisation will be provided, but customization is possible by provinding additional information, such as a `column_info` dataframe which details how the columns in the dataframe get translated into different geoms, or a `row_groups` dataframe which allows you to group rows in the visualisation.

 As an example, the following code produces \autoref{fig-mtcars}.
-An in-depth explanation of how we come to all these data structures and tribbles, please refer to the vignette named `mtcars`.
+For an in-depth explanation of how we come to all these data structures and tribbles, please refer to the vignette named `mtcars`.

 ```r